CasualPyDev/pgn2scid/README.md

 # pgn2scid
 A convenient  GUI wrapper for scmerge and pgnscid with some extra functionality

-**IMPORTANT: As of version 1.7, pgn2scid uses external libraries.
+**IMPORTANT: As of version 1.7, pgn2scid uses additional external libraries.
 To install them you have to use 'pip install -r requirements.txt'.
  This is only valid for those who do not use the Windows executables.
 For more information please refer to the manual.**

 ### What is pgn2scid?